-Our highly skilled therapists provide treatments for a wide array of physical impairments including conditions of the foot and ankle, knees, hips, spine, hands, elbow and shoulder.
+Our highly skilled therapists provide treatments for a wide array of physical impairments including conditions of the foot and ankle, knees, hips, hands, elbow and shoulder.
 Our therapists are experts in the evaluation and treatment of conditions that range from simple to complex – including work-related injuries, work conditioning, post-surgical rehabilitation, and nonsurgical orthopedic injuries.
 We also provide on-site custom splints and brace fabrication along with evaluation and fitting of lower extremity sport and arthritic bracing.

 We also treat chronic pain disorders, offer pre- and post-operative education and rehabilitation, job simulation and performance assessment and injury prevention education.

 Who is a Good Candidate to Have Physical Therapy?

 Just about anyone we see at our four Bone & Joint Specialists locations is a good candidate for physical therapy.
 Physical therapy is a crucial part of post-operative recovery for patients.
 This is necessary to help the patient regain range of motion, strengthen the surrounding tissues back to their pre-surgery levels (if not better), and shorten recovery time and improve final outcomes.

 But physical therapy can also be the perfect treatment for overuse injury patients, such as those with tendinitis or bursitis.
 For these patients, PT would be just one of the conservative treatment options we would use.

 The reality is most of us would benefit from physical therapy regardless of their status as a patient at Bone & Joint Specialists.
 Gaining flexibility, strengthening muscles, learning more beneficial movements, and myriad other assets provided by physical therapists help just about all of our patients.